lcyin/todo-list-api/CONTRIBUTING.md

 ### Testing

-- Write unit tests for new functionality
+- Write unit tests for new functionality following the guidelines in `.github/instructions/jest-testing.instructions.md`
 - Ensure all tests pass before submitting PR
 - Include integration tests for API endpoints
+- Follow the established testing style and patterns

 ### Documentation